Ranking Sir Alex Ferguson’s last 20 Man Utd signings from worst to best

 United hoped that they had found the next Ole Gunnar Solskjaer when they signed striker Mame Biram Diouf from Norwegian club Molde in 2009.

-It turned out United had not found the next Ole Gunnar Solskjaer.
+It turned out United had not found the next Ole Gunnar Solskjaer – although we cannot rule out the Senegal international returning to the club as manager in the future.

 The Portuguese kid had gone from living in an orphanage in Lisbon to playing for one of the biggest clubs in the world in a matter of months.

-However, the midfielder failed to live up to his potential and his time at United is best remembered for when he was subbed on for Juan Mata in an important Champions League game.
+However, the midfielder failed to live up to his potential and his time at United is best remembered for when Louis van Gaal subbed him on for Juan Mata in an important Champions League game.

 The defender hadn’t even made a first-team appearance for Stoke City when he made a shock move to United in January 2009.

 De Laet mainly played for the club’s reserve team and only made six first-team appearances before leaving United in 2012.
-He did go on to pick a Premier League winners’ medal with Leicester, though.
+He did go on to pick a Premier League winners’ medal with Leicester in 2016 – more recently than any other United player.

 An A-League screamer from one of the unlikeliest of sources…